cloudfoundry-attic/logs-cf-plugin/README.md

 Or install it yourself as:

-    $ gem install tail-cf-plugin
+    $ gem install logs-cf-plugin

 ## Usage

-After installing you can run cf tail and see your application's logs stream to the console.
+After installing you can run cf logs and see your application's logs stream to the console.

 ## Contributing